-- Title Page

-- Must include title of the proposal

-- PI name, degree(s), title(s) and institution

-- Indicate if PI is a new investigator who has not previously received funding from NIH as PI on a competitive grant

-- Research teams' names, degrees, titles and institutions

-- Summary/Abstract (500 words maximum)

-- Specific Aims: Maximum one page.

-- Research Strategy: Must include sections for Significance, Innovation, and Approach.
+- Title Page - o Must include title of the proposal - PI name, degree(s), title(s) and institution - Indicate if PI is a new investigator who has not previously received funding from NIH as PI on a competitive grant - o Research teams' names, degrees, titles and institutions - Summary/Abstract (500 words maximum) - Specific Aims: Maximum one page. - Research Strategy: Must include sections for Significance, Innovation, and Approach.
 Maximum 3 pages.
-References not included in page limit. - Revised applications should include responses from the previous review.
+References not included in page limit. - o Revised applications should include responses from the previous review.
 Maximum 1 page. - Biosketches: Include NIH-style biosketches for key personnel.
 Please use this template. - Biosketch instructions here - IRB or IACUC Approval Letter OR select "pending" from the drop-down menu on the online form.
 IRB or IACUC protocols must have been submitted prior to submission of this pilot award application.
-IRB/IACUC approval for proposals selected for funding must be received by May 16, 2022. - Projected budget using this template.
-A separate budget page should be submitted for each institution that will incur costs on behalf of this project. - Budget Justification
+Funding will not be disbursed without IRB/IACUC approval.
+IRB/IACUC approval for proposals selected for funding must be received by June 17, 2024. - Projected budget using this template. - A separate budget page should be submitted for each institution that will incur costs on behalf of this project. - If your project is a NIH-defined clinical trial, include all fees assessed by your institution to manage clinical trials. - Funding Limits and Budgeting Requirements - Awards involving one institution will be up to \$40,000 in total direct costs.
+Awards involving two or more partner institutions will be up to \$50,000 in total direct costs.
+The total number of awards to be made is variable based on merit, funds requested, and Pilot Program budget; a maximum of \$220,000 will be awarded in this round.
+Budgets must be in this format.
+Please submit one budget page per institution. - It is not required that the PI request salary and fringe.
+The total salary and fringe cost combined for all faculty members may not exceed 25% of the direct cost budget.
+The current federal fringe for your home institution should be applied.
+The NIH salary cap applies. - Funds may be requested for salaries for study staff, students, post-doctoral fellows, and other study-related personnel.
+Funds may also be requested for research lab supplies. - Funds for this project may be used for data collection and analysis, research lab supplies, and student/postdoc/staff/technical support that are directly related to the conduct of the research.
+Costs subject to CAS approval, such as generalpurpose equipment, computers, computer peripherals, office supplies, etc. may not be charged to this project.
+Salary support for administrative support is not appropriate. - Travel expenses directly related to the performance of the research are allowable.
+Travel to conferences to present research findings is allowable.

+- All federal and institutional rules and regulations regarding the administration of grants apply.
+These pilot funds are federal funds. - Budget Justification